JEFF TALBOT

 {

-also available in Large Print (Wheeler/Chivers) editions }
+also available in audio (Books In Motion), Large Print (Wheeler/Chivers) editions }

 As the holidays approach, Jeff is about to make plenty of money on all the antiques he recently acquired from the estate of the deceased Verena Rose.
 What Jeff hadn't bargained for, however, was the bloodstain beneath one of the old packrat's priceless rugs, indicating that her death was no accident.